China–United States trade war: China's response and counter allegations

 The Chinese government argues that the US government's real goal is to stifle China's growth, and that the trade war has had a negative global effect.
 The Chinese government has blamed the American government for starting the conflict and said that US actions were making negotiations difficult.
-Zhang Xiangchen, China's ambassador to the World Trade Organization, said the U.S. Trade Representative was operating with a "presumption of guilt", making claims without evidence and based on speculation.
+Zhang Xiangchen, China's ambassador to the World Trade Organization, said the US Trade Representative was operating with a "presumption of guilt", making claims without evidence and based on speculation.

 The Chinese government has denied forced transfer of IP is a mandatory practice, and acknowledged the impact of domestic R&D performed in China.
-Former U.S. treasury secretary Larry Summers assessed that Chinese leadership in some technological fields was the result of "huge government investment in basic science" and not "theft" of U.S. properties.
+Former US treasury secretary Larry Summers assessed that Chinese leadership in some technological fields was the result of "huge government investment in basic science" and not "theft" of US properties.
 In March 2019, the National People's Congress endorsed a new foreign investment bill, to take effect in 2020, which explicitly prohibits the forced transfer of IP from foreign companies, and grants stronger protection to foreign intellectual property and trade secrets.
 China had also planned to lift restrictions on foreign investment in the automotive industry in 2022.
 AmCham China policy committee chair Lester Ross criticized the bill, saying the text of the bill was "rushed" and "broad", and also criticized a portion of the bill that granted the country power to retaliate against countries that impose restrictions on Chinese companies.

-President Donald Trump, joined by Chinese Vice Premier Liu He, sign the U.S.-China Phase One Trade Agreement on January 15, 2020, in the East Room of the White House.
+President Donald Trump, joined by Chinese Vice Premier Liu He, sign the US-China Phase One Trade Agreement on January 15, 2020, in the East Room of the White House.

-In January 2020, the US and China signed a "phase one" trade deal, under which China committed to purchasing $200 billion of U.S. goods and services over the next two years.
+In January 2020, the US and China signed a "phase one" trade deal, under which China committed to purchasing $200 billion of US goods and services over the next two years.
 A temporary collapse in goods trade around the globe during the COVID-19 pandemic together with a short recession diminished the chance of meeting this target, China imported less than it had before the trade war.

 On January 20, 2021, China imposed sanctions against outgoing US Secretary of State Mike Pompeo, former secretary of health and human services Alex Azar, former under secretary of state Keith J. Krach, outgoing US ambassador to the United Nations Kelly Craft, and 24 other former Trump officials.
 Biden's National Security Council called the sanctions "unproductive and cynical."